rapushka/Entitas.Generic/README.md

 ## Limitations (compared to the original Entitas)
 - `EntityIndex` and `PrimaryEntityIndex` components may be only in one context (\scope)
-- mostly support for value components with only 1 field, and for flag components
+- Mostly support for value components with only 1 field, and for flag components
+- Unique components may be used as usual components

 ## Variants
 ### CleanupAttribute